CSE-5306-004-DISTRIBUTED-SYSTEMS/Project2/performance_tests/README.md

 # Simple Performance Testing Scripts

-Simple performance testing scripts for the REST API architecture to generate latency and throughput data for the Report.md evaluation section.
+Simple performance testing scripts for both REST API and gRPC microservice architectures to generate latency and throughput data for the Report.md evaluation section.

 ## Quick Start